 So I made a digital version for them!
 Your students will move the fly swatter to the correct word on Google Slides or Seesaw.
 Or, they’ll choose the word to “swat” for interactive spelling games as Boom Learning Cards!
 You can purchase a set through any of the links below!
 (Just click on the pictures.)
 There are seven sets for any of the spelling skills you might teach!

-I’ve also included a powerpoint for you!
+I’ve also included a PowerPoint for you!
 You don’t need to make your own copy!
+Click on any of these pictures to purchase ready-made fly swatter games!

 P.S.
 A word about Seesaw – It’s my favorite learning platform for my classroom.
 I absolutely love how interactive it is!
 But I didn’t love teaching my kiddos how to use Seesaw.
 So I made learning the Seesaw tools into a game.
 So, at the beginning of every year, we go on a SEESAW SCAVENGER HUNT to discover what we can do with the program!
 You can get the scavenger hunt for free here!